cybergrizz/Azure_Sentinel_Failed_GEO_RDP/README.md

 <h2>Description</h2>
-<b>In this lab we will created a Map in Azure Sentinel that will display multiple brute force attacks from all over the world.
-We will use a Virtual Machine to crete a Honeypot where the malicious attackers can try to gain access to for the logging we need to plot those attacks on our Map in Azure Sentinel
+<b>In this lab we will have created a Map in Azure Sentinel that will display multiple brute force attacks from all over the world.
+We will use a Virtual Machine to create a Honeypot where those malicious attackers can try to gain access to.
+We will use parameters to create custom logs that we will then plot on a map in Azure Sentinel.
 </b>
 <br />
 <br />
 <br />
 <br />
 <br />
-First, with out pay-as-you-go Azure subscription, we will create our Virtual MAchine that will act as our HoneyPot
+First, with out pay-as-you-go Azure subscription, we will create our Virtual Machine that will act as our HoneyPot
 <br />
 <br />
 <br />